tulip-control/omega/doc/doc.md

 Besides integer and Boolean variables defined in the bitblasted symbol table, the `bitvector.bitblast` recognizes also bits of bitfields associated with integers in the symbol table.
-This allows mixing first-order formulae with propositional formulae that either:
+This allows mixing first-order formulas with propositional formulas that either:

 - are obtained by calling `BDD.to_expr`, to represent the result of some BDD operation (e.g., quantification can conveniently be performed with BDDs)